 Antibiotics cause problems by destroying beneficial bacteria.
 These bacteria have a necessary and symbiotic relationship with humans and perform hundreds of functions that are essential to our developing a balanced and healthy immune response.

 For example, as well as being essential to the digestive process, gut bacteria secrete enzymes that remove microbes, toxic debris, chemical wastes, along with providing a strong opposition to viral and bacterial invaders.

-Sweet Cures Special Probiotic Blend™ provides friendly bacteria that power the immune system with an unbeatable blend of nine different natural gut bacteria in a freeze dried state that come back to life as soon as they are exposed to moisture and body temperature.
-Once activated, these friendly bacteria immediately begin their work of fighting pathogens, releasing the necessary enzymes that activate immune factors, and protecting the body from invaders from the outside world.
+Probiotics provide friendly bacteria that power the immune system with an unbeatable blend of nine different natural gut bacteria in a freeze-dried state that come back to life as soon as they are exposed to moisture and body temperature.
+Once activated, these friendly bacteria immediately begin their work of fighting pathogens, releasing the necessary enzymes that activate immune factors and protecting the body from invaders from the outside world.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More

 Probiotic Blend supports the gut and can be an aid to wellbeing when consumed as part of a healthy diet.

 A multifunctional product, which supports healthy teeth, gums, bladder and joints.